wp-plugins/autoptimize/readme.txt

 == Changelog ==

 = 1.9.0 =
+* "Inline and defer CSS" allows one to specify which "above the fold CSS" should be inlined, while the normal optimized CSS is deferred.
 * Inlined Base64-encoded background Images will now be cached as well and the threshold for inlining these images has been bumped up to 4096 bytes (from 2560).
 * Separate cache-directories for CSS and JS in /wp-content/cache/autoptimize, which should result in faster cache pruning (and in some cases possibly faster serving of individual aggregated files).
 * CSS is now added before the <title>-tag, JS before </body> (and after </title> when forced in head).
 This can be overridden in the API.
-* Some usability Improvements of the administration-page
+* Some usability improvements of the administration-page
 * Multiple hooks added to the API a.o. filters to not aggregate inline CSS or JS and filters to aggregate but not minify CSS or JS.
-* Updated translations for Dutch, French, German, Persian and Polish and new translations for Brazilian Portuguese (thanks to Leonardo Antonioli) and Turkish (kudo's [Baris Unver](http://beyn.org/))
+* Updated translations for Dutch, French, German, Persian and Polish and new translations for Brazilian Portuguese (thanks to [Leonardo Antonioli](http://tobeguarany.com/)) and Turkish (kudo's [Baris Unver](http://beyn.org/))
 * Multiple bugfixes & improvements
 * Tested with WordPress 4.0 beta 4